ajbenz18/connect4/README.md

 # ReactJS Connect4

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-I deployed it to google cloud and it can be played at https://connect4-app1.uc.r.appspot.com/
+I deployed it to AWS Amplify and it can be played at https://main.d2q2obcz3nfh3z.amplifyapp.com/

 ## Available Scripts